Next Gen Pregnancy Initiative

 I do not have a tenure-track position.
 Am I eligible for this award?

-Possibly, as long as you hold a faculty appointment, or adjunct faculty appointment, at an accredited, degree-granting institution in the U.S. or Canada.
+Possibly.
+If you hold a faculty appointment, or adjunct faculty appointment, at a public or private non-profit research institution in the U.S. or Canada, you may be eligible.
+Please contact the NGP team (ngp@bwfund.org) for guidance.

 I’m currently a postdoc.
 Am I eligible for this award?